Itzarel-H/parameters_young_stars_MT/README.md

 - Projected rotational velocity (v sin i)

 ## Citation
 If you use this catalog, please cite:
-[Tu tesis / artículo aquí]